Safatreza/thermal_engineering/DEPLOY.md

-# Deployment Guide for Vercel
+# Deployment Guide for Vercel - Next.js

-This guide will help you deploy the Thermal Engineering Data Visualization app to Vercel.
+This guide will help you deploy the Thermal Engineering Data Visualization Next.js app to Vercel.

 ## Prerequisites

 1. A Vercel account (sign up at https://vercel.com)
 2. Git installed on your machine
 3. The repository pushed to GitHub

+## Why Next.js?

+We migrated from Flask to Next.js for better Vercel compatibility:
+- ✅ Native Vercel support (built by the same team)
+- ✅ No serverless function issues
+- ✅ Faster cold starts
+- ✅ Better performance and caching
+- ✅ Automatic optimizations
+- ✅ Client-side CSV processing

 ## Deployment Steps